 Overview

-An Application Detection & Response (ADR) is a security solution that uses application-layer insights to identify indicators of compromise and mitigate malicious activity in real-time.
+Application Detection & Response (ADR) is a security solution that uses application-layer insights to identify indicators of compromise and mitigate malicious activity in real time.
+ADR focuses on the application layer itself at runtime, rather than what happens at the perimeter of the application on the infrastructure layers or the network.

-ADR uses modern instrumentation methods and is designed to be lightweight so that it does not impact application performance or stability, making it distinct from older runtime approaches, such as Runtime Application Self Protection (RASP).
-Likewise, ADR can provide application-level analysis to security teams without needing to be "built into" the application beforehand by developers.
+ADR solutions detect when application components behave in anomalous ways that indicate the very beginning of an attack, allowing security teams to stop attacks immediately before they escalate.
+ADR uses moder, non-intrusive observability method that is designed to be lightweight so that it does not impact application performance or stability, making it distinct from older runtime approaches, such as Runtime Application Self Protection (RASP).
+In addition, ADR provides application-level analysis to security teams without needing to be "built into" the application beforehand by developers.

 What challenges does ADR solve?